vmware-tanzu/community-edition/docs/site/content/docs/latest/architecture.md

 * Faster time to cluster (relative to managed clusters)
 * Reduced system requirements

-As such, this model is not recommended for production workloads.
+Experiments and new development are actively being run to achieve the above.
+As such, this is not a recommended deployment model for production workloads.

 Creating a standalone cluster is done using the `tanzu standalone-cluster create` command.
 When running this command, a bootstrap cluster is created